Hanoi

 As to the future of Vietnam – it’s among the most dynamic and rapidly developing nations on the planet and continues to excite and surprise us here at Unforgettable Travel Company.
 All we can say is “go now” – Vietnam certainly won’t be waiting around for you.

-Vietnam’s elongated coastal shape lends itself to straightforward runs north-to-south – Hanoi, Halong Bay, Hue, Hoi An, Ho Chi Minh City – or vice versa, and we can’t lie that this routing will be the backbone of most itineraries.
-If you’ve a sense of adventure and a little more time on your hands however it’s easy to split away from the coast and discover Vietnam’s rural and often dramatically scenic interior.
+With a sense of adventure and a little more time, it’s also easy to split away from the coast and discover Vietnam’s rural and often dramatically scenic interior.

 Vietnam’s capital is a captivating blend of ancient charm and modern dynamism, where tree-lined boulevards, centuries-old temples, and a bustling Old Quarter converge in a city pulsating with life.